Mathesh099/Mathesh099/README.md

 ## 💻 Projects:
 1. Frontend

 - In this project I used HTML5 and CSS3 tech skills.
-I'm planning to work on this project more by using javascript and learning how to use frontend framework.
+I'm planning to work on this project more by using javascript and frontend framework.

 - By clicking the below ``` GIF ``` it will direct you to the webpage I created.